Welcome to

 Continued Growth

-Our commitment to high-quality education is matched by our pursuit of cutting-edge research and innovation.
+Our pursuit of cutting-edge research and innovation matches our commitment to high-quality education.
 Our journey began with a relocation from a single-floor space in the engineering sciences building to the biomedical engineering building in 2008.
-This facility is not just a structure but a catalyst of modernization.
+This facility is not just a structure but a catalyst for modernization.

-It features world-class laboratories and equipment that propel our understanding of human health, improving health care delivery and enhancing our capacity for groundbreaking research.
-We expanded our faculty to more than 25 dedicated scholars that are some of the most renowned experts in their field, fueling unprecedented growth across our research portfolio from four to eight areas of excellence.
+It features world-class laboratories and equipment that propel our understanding of human health, improve health care delivery and enhance our capacity for groundbreaking research.
+We expanded our faculty to more than 25 dedicated scholars who are some of the most renowned experts in their field, fueling unprecedented growth across our research portfolio from four to eight areas of excellence.

-This growth is not just in size but in impact—creating smarter solutions for the most challenging medical conditions while addressing inequities in access to health care.
-We have a convergence of extraordinary students, faculty and staff talent across the Cockrell School of Engineering along with researcher-physician partnerships in the Dell Medical School and MD Anderson Cancer Center.
-Health care technology companies are eager to commercialize our translational research along with passionate and competitive donors ready and willing to fund our innovative work.
+This growth is not just in size but in impact, creating smarter solutions for the most challenging medical conditions while addressing inequities in access to health care.
+We have a convergence of extraordinary students, faculty and staff talent across the Cockrell School of Engineering, along with researcher-physician partnerships in the Dell Medical School and MD Anderson Cancer Center.
+Health care technology companies are eager to commercialize our translational research in partnership with passionate and competitive donors who are ready and willing to fund our innovative work.

 As we approach our 25th anniversary as a department, we set our sights on the future.
 We strive to pioneer the transfer of new discoveries and innovations into applications and training that will advance, improve, and expand access to health care throughout Texas and the world.
 The strategic plan outlined in this document will guide the investment of capital, talent and resources into academic and research initiatives inspired by our overarching vision.